 We reflect all derivative instruments at fair value as either assets or liabilities on the consolidated balance sheets.
-For those derivative instruments that are designated, and qualify, as hedging instruments, we record the effective portion of the gain or loss on the hedge instruments as a component of accumulated other comprehensive income (loss).
+For those derivative instruments that are designated and qualify as hedging instruments, we record the effective portion of the gain or loss on the hedge instruments as a component of accumulated other comprehensive income or loss.
 Any ineffective portion of a derivative's change in fair value is immediately recognized within net income.
 For derivatives that do not meet the criteria for hedge accounting, changes in fair value are immediately recognized within net income.
-As of December 31, 2013, and 2012, the Company had no derivative instruments outstanding.
+See additional discussion in Note 9.